isomerpages/moh-upec/_our-work/Policy & Professional Standard/National Prehospital Emergency Care Workshop.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Amb_Team_National_PEC_workshop.jpeg">
 </div>
-<p>ITE has just concluded the National Pre-hospital Emergency Care Workshop
+<p>ITE has concluded the National Pre-hospital Emergency Care Workshop on
-on 25 June 2024.
+25 June 2024.
 In previous sessions, ITE has covered patient assessment, as well as common medical and trauma conditions.
 The session on 25 June 2024 focused on revisiting trauma conditions, aiming to refresh and enhance both theoretical foundations and practical skills.</p>